Luisa Casati: Muse and patroness

 Casati was known for her eccentricities that delighted European society for nearly three decades.
 The beautiful and extravagant hostess to the Ballets Russes was something of a legend among her contemporaries.
 She astonished society by parading with a pair of leashed cheetahs and wearing live snakes as jewellery.

-She captivated artists and literary figures such as Robert de Montesquiou, Romain de Tirtoff (Erté), Jean Cocteau, and Cecil Beaton.
-She had a long-term affair with the author Gabriele d'Annunzio, who is said to have based on her the character of Isabella Inghirami in Forse che si forse che no (Maybe yes, maybe no) (1910).
+She captivated artists and literary figures such as Robert de Montesquiou, Romain de Tirtoff, Jean Cocteau, and Cecil Beaton.
+She had a long-term affair with the author Gabriele d'Annunzio, who is said to have based on her the character of Isabella Inghirami in Forse che sì forse che no (Maybe yes, maybe no) (1910).

 The character of La Casinelle, who appeared in two novels by Michel Georges-Michel, Dans la fete de Venise (1922) and Nouvelle Riviera (1924), was also inspired by her.

-In 1910, Casati took up residence at the Palazzo Venier dei Leoni, on Grand Canal in Venice, owning it until circa 1924.
+In 1910, Casati took up residence at the Palazzo Venier dei Leoni on Venice’s Grand Canal, owning it until circa 1924.
 In 1949, Peggy Guggenheim purchased the Palazzo from the heirs of Viscountess Castlerosse and made it her home for the following thirty years.
-Today it is the Peggy Guggenheim Collection, a modern art museum on the Grand Canal in the Dorsoduro sestiere of Venice, Italy.
+Today, the palazzo houses the Peggy Guggenheim Collection.

 Casati's soirées there would become legendary.
 Casati collected a menagerie of exotic animals, and patronized fashion designers such as Fortuny and Poiret.
 From 1919 to 1920 she lived at Villa San Michele in Capri, the tenant of the unwilling Axel Munthe.
 Her time on the Italian island, tolerant home to a wide collection of artists, gay men, and lesbians in exile, was described by British author Compton Mackenzie in his diaries.